Vijayhiga/Depth-Prediction-for-Monocular-Camera/README.md

 # Depth Prediction
-This module is used for depth prediction from a monocular image using the principles of Transfer Learning.
+This module is used for depth prediction from a monocular image.

 # Dependencies
 [pyTorch](https://pytorch.org/)